Beyo04/nutriflow/README.md

 > **Important**
 >
-> Your GitLab repository access will automatically expire after the hackathon ends.
+> Your GitLab repository access will automatically expire after the hackathon ends (20/07/2026).
 After the expiry time, you will no longer be able to clone, pull, or push to this repository.

 ---